Electronic Communications Privacy Act (ECPA)

 Introduction to ECPA

 The Electronic Communications Privacy Act ("ECPA") was passed in 1986 to expand and revise federal wiretapping and electronic eavesdropping provisions.
-It was envisioned to create "a fair balance between the privacy expectations of citizens and the legitimate needs of law enforcement."
+It was enacted to create promote " the privacy expectations of citizens and the legitimate needs of law enforcement."
 Congress also sought to support the creation of new technologies by assuring consumers that their personal information would remain safe.

-ECPA includes the Wiretap Act, the Stored Communications Act, and the Pen-Register Act.
-Wire communication refers to "any aural transfer made in whole or in part through the use of facilities for the transmission of communications by the aid of wire, cable, or other like connection"; in short, it refers to phone conversations.
+ECPA included amendments to the Wiretap Act, created the Stored Communications Act, and created the Pen Register Act.
+The Wiretap Act concerns interception of electronic and wire communications, which include "any aural transfer made in whole or in part through the use of facilities for the transmission of communications by the aid of wire, cable, or other like connection.”
 An oral communication is "any oral communication uttered by a person exhibiting an expectation that such communication is not subject to interception under circumstances justifying such expectation"; this constitutes any oral conversation in person where there is the expectation no third party is listening.

-Individuals who violate ECPA face up to five years of jail time and a $250,000 fine.
-Victims are also entitled to a civil suit of actual damages, in addition to punitive damages and attorney's fees.
-The United States itself cannot be sued for a violation, but evidence that is gathered illegally cannot be introduced in court.
+Individuals who violate ECPA face up to five years in prison and fines up to $250,000.
+Victims are also entitled to bring civil suits and recover actual damages, in addition to punitive damages and attorney's fees, for violations.
+The United States itself cannot be sued under ECPA, but evidence that is gathered illegally cannot be introduced in court.

 Prohibition on Interception of Communications